sinzlab/cppn_for_invariances/README.md

 ## Model

 We tested our method on simple Gabor-based model neurons with known (and exact) invariances as well as neural network models predicting the responses of macaque V1 neurons.
-The Gabor-based models can be readily created and be used to test the method (see [`notebook_name.ipynb`]()).
+The Gabor-based models can be readily created and be used to test the method (see [`simulated_neurons.ipynb`]()).
 For the ANN first the model needs to be trained on the responses of V1 neurons to natural stimuli.
-You can train the model from scratch (see [`notebook_name.ipynb`]()) or download the weights for an already trained model from [here]() and skip the training.
+You can train the model from scratch (see [`monkeyV1_model_training.ipynb`]()) or download the weights for an already trained model from [here]() and skip the training.

 ## Moneky V1 Data